Frequently Asked Questions (FAQ)

-2. What type of volunteer opportunities do you have?
+2. What types of volunteer opportunities do you have?

 3. How can my group make a donation?

-4. Will you do your education programs in the evening or on weekends?
+4. Will you offer education programs in the evening or on weekends?

 5. What are those babies all about?

-The Safe Baby Program is real-life simulation, using computerized infant simulators, to give young people a small sample of what it might be like to care for an infant over the weekend.
-The CAN Council Great Lakes Bay Region runs the only Safe Baby Program in the Great Lakes Bay Region.
-65 Infant Simulators are available to the schools on a first come, first serve basis.
-The students receive the infant simulators on Friday and return them on Monday.
+The Safe Baby program uses computerized infant simulators to give young people a small sample of what it might be like to care for an infant.
+CAN Council Great Lakes Bay Region runs the area’s the only such program.
+Infant simulators are available to schools on a first come, first served basis.
 The babies will cry to be fed, changed, rocked or burped.
-At the end of this experience, the students get a printed report of how they took care of the infant simulator.
+At the end of the weekend-long experience, the students get a printed report of how well they cared for the infant simulator.

 6. What is CASA?

-CASA (Court Appointed Special Advocates) of the Great Lakes Bay Region are specially trained volunteers who provide a powerful voice in the court system for children who have been removed from their home because of abuse or neglect.
+CASA (Court Appointed Special Advocates) of the Great Lakes Bay Region is a program of specially trained volunteers who provide a powerful voice in the court system for children who have been removed from their homes due to abuse or neglect.

 7. How are you funded?

-The CAN Council Great Lakes Bay Region receives funding through individual contributions and planned giving; memorials and honorariums; grants (federal, state, and local); United Way (allocation and designations); annual special events (i.e., Mardi Gras Auction, Wines Around the World, Golf Outing, and Ducky Derby); merchandise sales; and church, civic group, credit union, bank and corporate contributions.
-Our goal is to maintain a diversified stream of income so that we can continue to provide our services to children and families at no-cost.
+CAN Council Great Lakes Bay Region receives funding through individual contributions and planned giving; memorials and honorariums; federal, state and local grants; United Way (allocation and designations); annual special events (Mardi Gras auction, Dine & Unwind, CAC Golf Outing, The Brain Game, and Ducky Derby & Family Fun Fest); merchandise sales; and contributions from churches, civic groups and businesses.
+Our goal is to maintain a diversified stream of income so we can continue to provide our services to children and families at no cost.

-The Children Advocacy Centers (CACs) offer crisis counseling for cases that come through the centers.
-For long term counseling, the Bay County CAC refers to the Bay Area Women’s Center.
-The Saginaw County CAC refers to the sexual assault center at Child And Family Services.
+The Children’s Advocacy Centers (CAC) offer crisis counseling for cases that come through the centers.
+For long-term counseling, the Bay County CAC refers to the Bay Area Women’s Center, while the Saginaw County CAC refers to the Sexual Assault Center at Child and Family Services of Saginaw.

 9. Do you offer parenting classes?